aggie-coding-club/Rev-Registration/README.md

 1) If you don’t have it already, download Python from [here](https://www.python.org/downloads/).
 2) Clone the current project: `git clone https://github.com/aggie-coding-club/Rev-Registration.git`
     - This will clone the project into the current directory
-3) To install the packages, you first need to make a virtual environment for Python, which will help us ensure that our libraries & Python versions are unified.
-You can do so by running:
+3) Make a virtual Python environment: `python3 -m venv env`
     - It is recommended to put the virtual environment in the root directory: `./Rev-Registration`
-    - `python3 -m venv env`
+    - Help us ensure that our libraries & Python versions are unified.
         - This creates a virtual environment in the `env/` folder.
         - In here you'll see a directory containing the libraries that will be installed in the next step(`Lib/` on Windows)
         - You'll also see a folder(`Scripts/` on Windows & `bin/` on Unix systems) that contains the scripts that you need to start the virtual environment.